 - Make recommendations relating to the setting of objectives and policies regarding accessibility matters within the City;

 - Make recommendations regarding accessibility programs and their relationship to community needs;

 - Make recommendations relating to capital projects;

 - Assist with the preparation of the annual Accessibility Plan;

-- Make recommendations regarding the education of the community in regards to accessibility issues;
+- Provide advice regarding the education of the community in regards to accessibility issues;

-- Make recommendations to increase public awareness and understanding of accessibility issues;
+- To increase public awareness and understanding of accessibility issues;

 - Meet with groups, organizations and individuals interested or involved in accessibility matters to determine concerns or suggestions.

 For more information concerning the Committee, please contact Amelia Humphries, Deputy Clerk at 519-539-2382 Extension 2501.

 Require Documents in Accessible Formats or Communication Supports?